RemyK888/RemyK888/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on `some cool but secret project`.
+- 👨🏽‍💻  I’m currently working on `Foxcord`(https://foxcord.xyz)
 - 🌱  I’m currently learning PHP.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: `rykor8@gmail.com`.
+- 🎹 Fun fact: I like to play the piano !

 ***